CERES

 Conflict Dynamics

-ACLED conflict data captures reported events with variable reporting lag.
+Conflict data is sourced from UCDP GED (Uppsala Conflict Data Program, Uppsala University).
+UCDP GED captures georeferenced conflict events with approximately 3 days reporting lag for candidate data.
 In active conflict zones, the most acute areas may be the least reported.
 CERES may systematically under-estimate risk in media-dark conflict environments.

 Transparency Commitment